 When adding a density on top of histogram, one first needs to make the histogram having a total area of 1.
 This is achieved using the extra argument probability=TRUE to hist().
-We abbreviate this to prob=T. 8 hist(Crackers, prob = T) > lines(density(Crackers))
+We abbreviate this to prob=T.

-For instance, a histogram with a density estimate of the crackers per serving overlaid may be generated with (Figure 4):
+For instance, a histogram with density estimate of the crackers per serving is generated (Figure 4), as with: